top of page

 The Story

 Kelp is magnificent, inspiring and powerful.
 Known to sequester more carbon than any forest on land, it stands as a tidal shift; a climate solution.
-In ideal conditions kelp forests grow quickly into canopies, up to two feet a day, providing food and shelter to hundreds of species.
-In learning about the vulnerable state of kelp forests in 2020, I wanted to highlight these exquisite macro-algae and find ways to protect them.
+In ideal conditions, kelp forests grow quickly into canopies, up to two feet a day, providing food and shelter to hundreds of species.
+In learning about the alarming decline of Northern California's kelp forests in 2020, I wanted to highlight these exquisite macro-algae and find ways to protect them.

-When I discovered SeaTrees, I felt hopeful for the restoration of kelp forests.
+When I first discovered SeaTrees, I felt hopeful for the restoration of kelp forests.
 I began creating kelp-inspired artworks in response to their efforts.
-Now in collaboration with SeaTrees, purchasing a kelp-inspired print, original painting or sculpture, helps to restore kelp forests.
-With your support, may we benefit kelp along the coast.

 Pretty Kelp.jpg